squarepupil/website-pages/src/pages/questions.md

 They have explored interests and pursued independent learning for years, so they are ready to focus on their chosen areas of study.
-Since they have freely interacted with fellow students of all ages and backgrounds, they are not easily distracted by the college social scene or overwhelmed by any newfound freedom.
+Since they have freely interacted with fellow students of all ages and backgrounds, they are not easily distracted by the college social scene nor overwhelmed by any newfound freedom.

-Sudbury Valley School, founded almost 50 years ago, reports that their graduates typically ... and At A&I, our two graduates have found fulfilling pursuits: one is studying photography at the college of his choice (and he was accepted without a transcript and SAT scores) and the other, who apprenticed while attending A&I, is a professional pastry chef (his dream job!).
+Sudbury Valley School, founded almost 50 years ago, reports that their graduates typically seek higher education and succeeed at institutes of higher learning.
+At A&I, our two graduates have found fulfilling pursuits: one is studying photography at the college of his choice (and he was accepted without a transcript and SAT scores) and the other, who apprenticed while attending A&I, is a professional pastry chef (his dream job!).

 ## ... supplementary instruction?

-At Arts & Ideas, students have the freedom (and the responsibility) ...
+At Arts & Ideas, students have the freedom (and the responsibility) for their own learning...
-They follow their curiosity and interests, they learn related facts and practice useful skills.
+As they follow their curiosity and interests, they learn related facts and practice useful skills.
 Thus, supplemental instruction is not needed.

 To address specific needs or goals (such as preparing for college entrance exams), supplemental instuction may sometimes be utilized at home.
-In keeping with our school philosophy, it is important that the impetus for any classes, homework, and other instructional activities is the student.
+In keeping with our school philosophy, it is important that the impetus for classes, homework, and other instructional activities is the student.

 Learning at A&I is student-driven, individualized, and addresses authentic needs and concerns.
 Students ...
 As students discover and pursue their passions,